-- a) guide the integration of activities; - b) schedule timber disposition administration activities; - c) predict cut control status; - d) co-ordinate the development and reclamation of roads.
+- Guide the integration of activities; - Schedule timber disposition administration activities; - Forecast cut control status; - Co-ordinate the development and reclamation of roads.

 The primary components of the GDP include a forecast of the areas scheduled for harvest for a five year period and a summary of variance from the SHS for existing FHPs or long-term road plans outlined in the FMP.
 The GDP must also include the current status and forecast of the respective annual allowable cuts (AACs) and cut control period for each of the operators within the planning area where overlapping operations exist.
 This could be either a joint submission by all forest disposition holders or separate submissions containing consistent information between them.